A Pembroke Welsh Corgi Interview

 My family has taken this into account by not leaving any food where Kerouac can reach it.
 Kerouac’s appetite has not been much of a problem aside from this, and it has made picking a suitable dog food much easier, as he will eat almost any.

-good dogs but it is important to maintain a good diet for them so as to maintain
+Corgis are good dogs but it is important to maintain a good diet for them so as to maintain their health.

 Kerouac is not a very difficult dog to groom, given his size.
 All Corgis need regular brushing to remove their shed fur and keep their coats looking good, but they do not require much grooming beyond this.